sarahcuthbert/atwedding/README.md

 ### Deploying and other setup

 #### TODO
-- host on AWS
+- FE tests for RSVP and Email Forms
-- FE tests
+- host on AWS ??!!
 - FAQ page details
 - Update Event Details
 - Update Schedule